automerge/mpl/README.md

 #### `dispatch(action)`

-`dispatch` sends an action through your reducer.
+Sends an action through your reducer.
 You should only modify the state through `dispatch`.
 Note: dispatch is a synchronous function.

 #### `subscribe(listener)`

-`subscribe` allows to register a listener callback.
+Allows to register a listener callback.
 All listeners are invoked whenver there is a state change in the store, including inbound changes that come in through other peers over the network.

 #### `save()`

-`save` returns a JSON serialization of your store's state.
+Returns a JSON serialization of your store's state.
 This is useful for persisting your state to a file, which can then be opened later by dispatching a `"OPEN_DOCUMENT"` action.

 ### Provided Actions